 The Milk Machine, contained within a giant cow cube, is the place to learn all about dairy cows and follow the journey - through a series of air tubes - of how milk moves from the cow to the carton.

 Over at the Pop M'Art, a "creation station," kids can "shop" for art supplies and create their own little masterpieces.
-Children also create their own art at the Mellow Marsh where a touch screen acts like a palette to drop and drag colors into abstract paintings that can be emailed home to the artist.
+Children also create their own art at the Mellow Marsh where a touch screen acts like a palette to drop and drag colours into abstract paintings that can be emailed home to the artist.
 The Marsh also allows youngsters to walk under giant leaves and flowers.

 And for wee visitors, the Tot Spot is a toddler-exclusive space where little ones can tumble and play in a miniature version of the museum.